 Running up alongside the eastern side of Hyde Park from Hyde Park Corner to Marble Arch, Park Lane is one of the busiest and most expensive roads in London.
 Despite being a very busy road, it is a highly desirable address to have.
 Benjamin Disraeli, Louis Mountbatten and Fred Astaire all lived on Park Lane.
-Current residents include the former Harrods boss Mohammed Al-Fayed, which gives you an idea of the sort of money you need to live here.
+Current residents include the former Harrods owner Mohammed Al-Fayed, which gives you an idea of the sort of money you need to live here.

 Several car dealerships stand on Park Lane as well as a more recent addition, a monument to Animals in War.
 Its exclusivity is reflected in it being the second most expensive property on the Monopoly board and it is just as expensive today as it ever was.

 This area was known for its May fair that took place in what is now Shepherd Market until the late 18th century.
 It was acquired by the Grosvenor family whose eponymous square is the second largest in London and houses the American Embassy.
 Established by John Adams, it is the largest embassy in the UK.
 Mayfair is home to three squares, Grosvenor, Hanover and Berkeley, the third of which is immortalised in the song "A Nightingale Sang in Berkeley Square".
 Queen Elizabeth II was born nearby.